 Dramatist, John Fletcher, expressed the widespread belief in the medicinal power of tormentil in the seventeenth century, when he wrote:

 In the “Country Farme”, a book of rustic lore published in 1616, a powder or decoction of tormentil roots was recommended “to appease the rage and torment of the teeth”.
 Tormentil roots are grand for curing colic, diarrhoea and cystitis, so if you are suffering from all three it is a good bet, as there must be millions of tormentil flowers in the glen in July.

 A local name for tormentil, blood root, refers to a red dye extracted from the roots and used to colour clothing.
 Tormentil roots were also used as an alternative to the oak bark in tanning hides, their highly astringent quality proving ideal for the purpose.

-The tormentil’s buttercup-like golden-yellow flowers secrete a nectar that attracts pollinating insects.
+The tormentil’s buttercup-like golden-yellow flowers are in bloom from May to September and secrete a nectar that attracts pollinating insects.
 In wet weather or at night, when the four petals close up, the tormentil flower has the clever ability to pollinate itself, producing up to twenty fruits on its seed head.